-This is the first article in a series that seeks to provide some leading insights into the rapid transformation of ecommerce.
+This is the third article in a series that seeks to provide leading insights into the rapid transformation of ecommerce.
 In this article we provide some recommendations on what to consider in order to be able to deliver an exceptional ecommerce shopping experience.

 Please feel free to reach out to me directly on firstname.lastname@example.org if you have any questions.
 Alternatively, watch our video to discover how Attraqt is transforming the ecommerce experience for the world’s best retailers.